devitocodes/devito/benchmarks/user/README.md

-It is important that *both* the Python process running Devito (process*es* if running with MPI) and the OpenMP threads spawned while running an Operator are pinned to specific CPU cores, to get reliable and determinisic results.
+It is important that *both* the Python process running Devito (process*es* if running with MPI) and the OpenMP threads spawned while running an Operator are pinned to specific CPU cores, to get reliable and deterministic results.
 There are several ways to achieve this:

 * Through environment variables.
 All MPI/OpenMP distributions provide a set of